Reading Time: 4 minutes 3 seconds

 There also are bonuses for meeting sales goals and for getting clients to extend their training sessions when an agreement reaches its end.

-Few of the larger gyms allow independent contractors because they can make more money by bringing on their own personal trainers.
+Few larger gyms allow independent contractors because they can make more money by bringing on their own personal trainers.
 Trainers looking for this type of arrangement should concentrate on smaller, locally based gyms.

 The best way to gain independence—and maximize income—is to own a small business.
 As daunting as that might sound to some, it doesn't necessarily take a major financial commitment to create a successful business.

-For example, certified personal trainers can specialize in training clients in their own home.
+For example, certified personal trainers can specialize in training clients in their own homes.
 All that is needed are dumbbells, a weight bench, an exercise ball and strength bands, and a vehicle to get where you need to go.
 Those who think bigger and have the financial means can rent space for a gym and rent the equipment to fill it.

 Similarly, more and more personal trainers strictly offer their services online.
-Rather than scheduling individual, in-person training sessions they make workouts available online for a prescribed fee.
+Rather than scheduling individual, in-person training sessions, they make workouts available online for a prescribed fee.

 ISSA's master trainer certificate program first requires a personal trainer certificate, certification as a nutrition specialist, and certification in four specializations of your choice.
 While six courses take a substantial amount of time and effort, the payoff is definitely worth it.
-Those who achieve master status typically charge approximately $100 per session.
+Those who achieve master status typically charge approximately $100 per personal training session.

 If you're ready to get involved in the personal training industry, sign up for the ISSA's Personal Trainer Certification course.
 In this course, you'll learn the essentials of human anatomy, exercise programming, behavior change, setting fitness goals, and more.
 It's the best way to jumpstart your new career!